minfrin/mod_ical/README.md

 Allows iCal data to be filtered and made available to client side web clients in iCal, xCal and jCal formats.

+The module was built to allow raw iCal data to embedded within websites and javascript applications without server side development.

 ### Features